SacArea-BayDeltaProjects/HydroRDITemplate/README.md

     **IsWqMax232:** Is there a Max232 chip present in the communication system for the sonde? <ONLY FOR SERIAL COMMUNICATION *Max232 board is necessary for sondes on CR1000 C-ports and CR6 U-ports*

-    **MaxBurstCnt:** If WqSonde = WQ_Serial_Burst select the number of individual samples taken during each burst up to a maximum of 30.
+    **MaxBurstCnt:** If WqSonde = WQ_SERIAL_BURST select the number of individual samples taken during each burst up to a maximum of 30.
 Each sample gives an instantaneous value for all parameters with one second between samples.
 30 samples (taking 30 seconds) should be used unless otherwise discussed.

     **IsVmMax232:** Is there a Max232 chip present in the communication system for the velocity meter?
       *Not necessary on either set of ports, but should probably be used for CR6 U-ports or long RS232 cable runs.*